osmosis-labs/mesh-security/docs/consumer/Consumer.md

 Then the Converter contract is instantiated, which takes the address of the Price Feed contract, and the Code Id of the Virtual Staking contract.
-The Converter will then instantiate a Virtual Staking contract to work with it, as they both need references to each other.
+It will then instantiate a Virtual Staking contract to work with it, as they both need references to each other.
+The Converter also needs:
+ - Discount ratio.
+ - Remote denomination.
-In addition to the Price Feed contract address and the code id of the Virtual Staking contract, the Converter also needs the discount ratio, the remote denomination, and the admin of the Virtual Staking contract, which is taken as an explicit argument, and normally will be the same admin of the Converter (but could be a different one).
-This (wasm) admin is very important, as it is the only one who can migrate the Virtual Staking contract if needed.
+ - Admin of the Virtual Staking contract.

+The admin is taken as an explicit argument, and normally will be the same admin of the Converter (but could be different).
+The (wasm) admin is important, as it is the only one who can migrate the Virtual Staking contract without a chain upgrade.

-**Note**: wasmd v0.41+ is required, for gov authority propagation to work.
+**Note**: wasmd v0.41+ is required for gov authority propagation to work.

 ### IBC